JadenFurtado/php_virus/README.md

 Please do not use this virus to cause any harm.
 I am not responsible for any misuse of the code.

-# Also, please do not run this on your server, please run it in a virtual environment!
+## Also, please do not run this on your personal server/localhost, please run it in a virtual environment!